 In most cases, you can treat heat exhaustion yourself by doing the following:

 - Rest in a cool place.
-Getting into an air-conditioned building is best, but at the very least, find a shady spot or sit in front of a fan.
-Rest on your back with your legs elevated higher than your heart level.
+Getting into an air-conditioned building is best.
+If that's not an option, find a shady spot or sit in front of a fan.
+Rest on your back with your legs raised higher than your heart level.

 - Drink cool fluids.
 Stick to water or sports drinks.
-Don't drink any alcoholic beverages, which can contribute to dehydration.
+Don't drink any alcoholic beverages, which can add to dehydration.

 - Loosen clothing.
 Remove any unnecessary clothing and make sure your clothes are lightweight and nonbinding.